 ■No man, woman, child, or house, with the PIE.

 The mixtures did not turn out as agreeable as the idea for the American ■melting pot, and philology got worse than adulterated.
-Well, not on own ground, as even bias confirms.
-Here we have Wikipedia on ■Philology:
+Here we have Wikipedia on ■philology:

 The “golden age of philology” lasted throughout the 19th century, or “from Giacomo Leopardi and Friedrich Schlegel to Nietzsche”.
 In the Anglo-Saxon world, the term philology to describe work on languages and literatures, which had become synonymous with the practices of German scholars, was abandoned as a consequence of anti-German feeling following World War I.